ethereum-oasis-op/oasis-open-project/STANDING-RULES.md

 ## Standing Rule 2022-01

-Adopted by the Project Governing Board yyyy-mm-dd
+Adopted by the Project Governing Board 2022-09-07

 Resolved: The EEA Community Projects Project Governing Board adopts [Open Project Rule 5.7(a)](https://www.oasis-open.org/policies-guidelines/open-projects-process/#project-governing-board-adjust-voting-rights) as follows:
 Voting Members of the PGB who are absent from three consecutive meetings of the PGB (as recorded in the minutes) lose their voting rights, whether for e-ballot or in a PGB meeting, at the end of the third meeting missed and will not be counted towards quorum in a PGB meeting.
 However, they shall retain all other rights, privileges, and obligations afforded to PGB members.